philiptaron/systemd/systemd-258/posts/49-soft-reboot-sockets.md

 Because of that systemd always followed a hybrid approach: for regular daemons socket activation is recommended, but we have dependencies too, to cover in particular the earlier boot phases, and the final shutdown phases.

-(Of course, quite unfortunately there are still too many 3rd party services that do not use socket activation and really should, but that's another story...)
+(Of course, quite unfortunately there are still too many 3rd party services that do not use socket activation and really should, but that's a different story.)

 With the advent of soft-reboots (remember: this kind of new-style userspace reboot, where systemd shuts down all of userspace again, then reexecs and starts up again, without actually rebooting the kernel) things become a bit more complex on the socket-activation vs. dependencies situation: one thing soft-reboot is supposed to allow is to exclude some select services from shutdown during soft-reboot in order to optimize grey-out times.